sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ---

 # Basic data types
-Scala encourages type-driven development, simply because it possesses a rich type system that lets us perform multiple manipulations, and even create our own very complex type hierarchies, similar to what we would do with classes & objects in an OOP approach (*Scala actually combines these two approaches seamlessly*).
+Scala encourages type-driven development simply because it possesses a rich type system that lets us perform multiple manipulations and even create our own very complex type hierarchies, similar to what we would do with classes & objects in an OOP approach (*Scala combines these two approaches seamlessly*).

 ## 1. An introduction to type-driven development
 Having discussed data type declarations, it's helpful to consider the data types available in Scala.
 This is because Scala programming can and should utilize types and type hierarchies extensively, a practice often referred to as [**type-driven development** (*TDD*)](https://thoughtbot.com/blog/nuanced-tdd).
 Scala's robust type system, while not strictly adhering to the [Hindley–Milner (HM)](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) system found in some purely functional languages, allows for powerful type inference.

-The concept of type-drive development is sometimes hard to grasp, since we might be accustomed to other types of styles, such as OOP.
+The concept of type-drive development is sometimes hard to grasp since we might be accustomed to other styles, such as OOP.
 Let us try to explain this using two examples:
 1. **Object-Oriented Programming (OOP)**: We're building a toy car using LEGO blocks.
-The blocks (*objects*) have specific shapes and sizes, and each block has its own role in the whole structure.
 The car's wheels are designed to roll, the doors can open and close, and so on.
+The blocks (*objects*) have specific shapes and sizes, and each has its own role in the structure.
 In essence, each object carries both data (*the specifics of the block*) and behavior (*what the block does in context*).
 2. **Type-Driven Development (TDD)**: We're putting together a jigsaw puzzle.
-Each piece (*type*) has a specific shape and it's pre-defined where and how it fits into the overall picture.
+Each piece (*type*) has a specific shape, pre-defined where and how it fits into the overall picture.
 Before adding a piece, we know exactly what shape we're looking for due to the constraints provided by the pieces we've already placed.

-If this was still confusing, we might want to start cooking a pizza in order to better illustrate:
+If this was still confusing, we might want to start cooking a pizza to better illustrate:
 1. **Object-Oriented Programming (OOP)**: We're cooking freestyle.
-We have ingredients (*objects*) and we know what we can do with them (methods).
+We have ingredients (*objects*) and know what to do with them (methods).
 We decide on the fly what to do next, depending on how the dish is coming along.
-We might add onions, then decide to season with some peperoncino, or maybe add some garlic.
+We might add onions, then decide to season with some peperoncino or maybe add some garlic.
 2. **Type-Driven Development (TDD)** We're now following a recipe.
 We have a list of ingredients (*types*) and specific steps (*functions*) outlined.
 We follow the recipe step by step.
-The recipe tells us when to chop the onions, when to add them, and when to season with peperoncino.
+The recipe tells us when to chop the onions when to add them, and when to season with peperoncino.

 In short, both cooking styles can result in a delicious pizza, but they use different approaches; with OOP, we have flexibility but might make mistakes or changes along the way.
 With TDD, we have a solid plan that ensures the dish turns out as expected, provided we follow the recipe correctly.

 However, this doesn't mean that TDD is rigid (*in the context of limited or not flexible*).
-On the contrary: The approach is flexible, but under our own terms, which reduces the potential errors that might arise with the preparation of a pizza; it ensures that the pizza will turn out to be a pizza, and not a suspicious blob of dubious precedence.
+On the contrary: The approach is flexible but under our own terms, which reduces the potential errors that might arise with the preparation of a pizza; it ensures that the pizza will turn out to be a pizza and not a suspicious blob of dubious precedence.

 Of course, since we usually define the general rules in the first place, TDD requires technical knowledge of what can and cannot be done with certain types provided by the language, in this case, Scala.
-This knowledge is called type-system knowledge, and is specially relevant in languages with rich type-systems like Scala.
+This knowledge is called type-system knowledge and is especially relevant in languages with rich type systems like Scala.

-Now that we have more clarity of what TDD is, we can describe Scala's type system.
+Now that we have more clarity about TDD, we can describe Scala's type system.

 ## 2. Scala's type system overview
 Scala follows a hierarchical type system that contains its own defined types, as well as some inherited types from Java: